Slendz/msp2-clock-game/README.md

 2. Help develop childrens clock telling ability
 3. Creating something fun and educational.
 4. Creating a tool to help teachers and parents with helping children remember the different times.
 5. Provide a tool that is easily accessible an interactive for children.

+### **_Consumer Objectives_**
+1. Something for children to have fun but be educational with a learning outcome.
+2. Increase parents ability to engage with their childs development.
+3. Accessible game on a vairety of devices.
+4. Encourage fun learning.

+### **_Future Goals_**
+1. Increasing difficulty levels.
+2. Adding audio.
+3. Including words such as past and to.
+4. Fill in the missing times, minutes or hour.
+5. Add a timer, to make it competitive.